Proximal Survival Analysis to Handle Dependent Right Censoring: Introduction

 The remainder of the article is organized as follows.
-We give a review on the existing literature and methods for handling right censoring in Section \ref{sec:review}.
-We establish our proximal identification for survival analysis in the presence of dependent censoring in Section \ref{sec:iden}.
-We consider proximal estimation and establish asymptotic results in Section \ref{sec:est}.
-We illustrate our frameworks with simulations in Section \ref{sec:example}.
+We give a review of the existing literature and methods for handling right censoring in Section \ref{sec:review}, where we also briefly review proximal causal inference.
+We give proximal assumptions and establish our proximal identification for survival analysis in the presence of dependent right censoring in Section \ref{sec:iden}, including three methods.
+We consider generic proximal estimation procedures and establish general asymptotic results in Section \ref{sec:est}.
+We consider plausible numerical setting under which our proximal assumption holds, propose concrete estimators, examine finite-sample performance of our estimators with simulations in Section \ref{sec:example}.
+We conduct a real data application using the publicly available SEER-Medicare dataset in Section \ref{sec:real}.
 We end the paper with a discussion in Section \ref{sec:dis}.